karthequian/ContainerWorkshop/README.md

 Kubectl is the Kubernetes command line tool that allows you to run commands against a Kubernetes cluster.

-On a mac, you can easily install kubectl following along with [the install document](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).
+On a mac, you can install kubectl following along with [the install document](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).

 There are multiple ways to do this- I prefer the curl method because I can get the latest stable version of kubectl installed on my machine, but the brew install way works just as well.